 - Cover is made in the USA of 60% polyester and 40% rayon-derived bamboo

-Unlike our top pick, the Coop Home Goods Memory Foam Pillow only has a 30-day money-back guarantee, which is pretty much the standard for any Amazon item.
-Other than that, the two pillows share a lot of similarities, only this one is $20 cheaper.
+The Coop Home Goods Memory Foam Pillow and our top pick share a lot of similarities, only this one is $20 cheaper.
 There are a lot of complaints about this pillow coming with an off-putting odor, but this is fairly common with memory foam.
 Instead of sleeping with the stink, let your pillow air out in a well-ventilated spot for a couple of nights before you use it.

 - Rated the best pillow by Wirecutter

 - Like most of the pillows on this list, made in the USA using CertiPUR-US foam